 If I have in any way inspired, encouraged, or provoked your thoughts, know that any gift you chose to send back to me will also be received as such, and with my heartfelt thanks.
-I see this as a cycle of gratitude that benefits us all.
-You may click on this link if you wish to contribute, or refer to http://carstensprotte.com for more information.
+There is a cycle of gratitude that benefits us all.